MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/end-user-purchase-experience.md

 # Purchase and manage app subscriptions and licenses

 Users can purchase subscriptions and manage licenses from Microsoft Teams Store for an individual, a team, or an organization.
-As a developer, you can enhance the user experience for your app purchases based on the content outlined here.
-This article helps you understand the user's app purchase experience in Teams Store and provide a similar experience.
+You can enhance the user experience for your app purchases based on the content outlined here.
+This article helps you understand the user's app purchase experience in Teams Store and you can provide a similar experience.

 ## Subscription purchase experience